 All New Relic Infrastructure accounts, regardless of subscription level, can use New Relic's Compute Engine integration to get a comprehensive, real-time view of their host's performance and status.

 New Relic Infrastructure's integration with Google Compute Engine reports metadata about instances (virtual machines) hosted on Google's infrastructure.
-You can monitor and alert on your GCP instances data from New Relic Infrastructure, and you can create custom queries and chart dashboards in New Relic Insights.
+You can monitor and alert on your GCP instances data from New Relic Infrastructure, and you can create custom queries and charts in New Relic.

 To enable the integration follow standard procedures to connect your GCP service to New Relic Infrastructure.